 What is a Landman?

 Most of the readers have encountered this question, whether directly or indirectly.
 “What is a landman?”
 Well, there are a lot of answers to that question.
 Some landmen do title work, others do leasing, a few do curative, others do surface work, some of them are in house and the rest are in the field, and then there is the extremely rare “truly” (independent landman).
-I say that because let’s be real, most of us work for a broker of some other intermediary.
+I say that because let’s be real, most of us work for a broker or some other intermediary.

 My career as a landman has taken me all over the country and through a lot of quaint little towns I never care to visit again.
-I have run title, leased prospects, cured title, drafted more affidavits than I could ever count, sent THOUSANDS of pieces of mail (a lot that got returned), made tens of thousands of phonecalls (a lot to the wrong people), and managed the surface of leases that are actively being developed.
+I have run title, leased prospects, cured title, drafted more affidavits than I could ever count, sent THOUSANDS of pieces of mail (a lot that got returned), made tens of thousands of phonecalls (a lot to the wrong people), and managed surface on leases that are actively being developed.
 I’ve had a bit of downtime over those years, but I’ve never sat around doing nothing.

 A lot of my experience is the result of “good fortune,” being in the right place at the right time.
 Most of it is grinding the fuck out of my work while also making sure to build my network.
 If I appreciate your work, whether you like me personally or not, I’m going to stay in touch with you.
 Maybe I’ll hear about an opening for a job that sounds perfect for your skillset, and I’m not going to ask for anything in return when I recommend you.
 That’s part of doing business, and being damn good at it.